Question: What is RPE and RIR in strength training?

 - Why: Preserves RFD (explosiveness) while stimulating strength

-⚠️ Common Mistake: Going to Failure Every Time
+⚠️ Common Mistake: Always Going to Failure

 What Science Says (Pareja-Blanco 2020)